laurosilvacom/awesomecheatsheets/content/GraphQL-Query-Language/18_Listen_for_Data_Changes_in_Realtime_with_GraphQL_Subscription.md

 # 18. Listen for Data Changes in Real-time with a GraphQL Subscription

+## Summary

+In this lesson we learn about subscriptions and how to listen for changes in real time.

+## Notes

 If we wanted to set up a realtime listener for anytime a pet is returned, we would use a `subscription`.

 To check in a pet, we first have to check one out, so let's do that (don't forget to log in and add the token to the HTTP headers!).